ixtendio/Polyglot-Language-Switcher/README.md

 Polyglot-Language-Switcher
 ==========================

-The &amp;quot;Polyglot&amp;quot; Language Switcher jQuery plugin allows you easily switch between the languages supported by your website.
+The Polyglot Language Switcher jQuery plugin allows you easily switch between the languages supported by your website.
 It was conceived as a drop-down menu with flag icons.

+A demo page can be found here: http://www.ixtendo.com/polyglot-language-switcher-jquery-plugin/